-According to research conducted around the country by the group ActionAid Hellas in 2020, an astounding 85% of Greek women say they have faced sexual harassment at work.
+According to research conducted around the country by the group ActionAid Hellas in 2020, an astounding 85 percent of Greek women say they have faced sexual harassment at work.

-Only 6% of Greek women who say they faced sexual harassment in their workplace reported the incident to authorities.
+Only 6 percent of Greek women who say they faced sexual harassment in their workplace reported the incident to authorities.

-Additionally, and most disturbingly, victims fear that their claims will not be taken seriously if they report them to the authorities.
+Additionally, and most disturbingly, victims fear that their claims will not be taken seriously if reported to authorities.

 The recent uptick in disturbing murders of women, often by family members or romantic partners, called “femicides,” has led to a resurgence of feminism in Greece.

-Femicide is a worldwide phenomenon, but the 13 femicide cases recorded in the first ten months of 2021 in Greece is a mind-blowing number.
+Femicide is a worldwide phenomenon, but the thirteen femicide cases recorded in the first ten months of 2021 in Greece was a mind-blowing number.

-Last May, the Greek public was obsessed with, and eventually outraged by, Caroline Crouch‘s murder at the hands of her husband, confessed wife killer Babis Anagnostopoulos.
+Last May, the Greek public was obsessed with, and eventually outraged by, Caroline Crouch‘s murder at the hands of her husband, Babis Anagnostopoulos, the self-confessed wife killer.

 The Crouch femicide appears to demonstrate a system of collateral damage and light sentencing for men who kill their wives.
 It is also a consequence of a society that not only tolerates violence in general but also appears to still carry patriarchal, anachronistic ideas about a woman’s place in society.